vanus-labs/docs/content/cloud-docs/sink/mysql/setup.md

+#
 # Prerequisites
 Before forwarding events to MySQL, you must have:

 - A running MySQL server.
 - A Database and Table created.

+---

+**Perform the following steps to configure your MySQL Sink:**

-## Setup your connection in Vanus Cloud
+# Setup your connection in Vanus Cloud

 Enter all the following information in Vanus Cloud.
 - Host - The IP address of your MySQL Server.